Finding Nemo (soundtrack): Background

 Finding Nemo was the first Pixar film not to be scored by Randy Newman.
 Instead, his cousin Thomas was recruited to score the film, for whom it marked his first score for an animated film.
-Stanton mainlined Thomas' scores for the dramatic films The Shawshank Redemption (1994), Meet Joe Black and The Horse Whisperer (1998) while writing the script, up to the point where he felt like the composer was an essential character in the film and his music helped him set the script's tone.
-Newman said that "In animation, action is changing so quickly that there’s really not a lot of suspended moments.
+Director Andrew Stanton mainlined Thomas' scores for the dramatic films The Shawshank Redemption (1994), Meet Joe Black and The Horse Whisperer (both 1998) while writing the script, up to the point where he felt like the composer was an essential character in the film and his music helped him set the script's tone.
+Newman said that "In animation, action is changing so quickly that there's really not a lot of suspended moments.
 In live-action, sometimes a mood or a feeling can go on for quite a while.
 Animation is a lot more effort.
 There are a lot more notes."

-In contrast the exuberant music composed by Randy for Toy Story and Monsters, Inc., Newman had a "more fluid and emotionally atmospheric" which suited the tone of the film.
+In contrast the exuberant music composed by Randy for previous Pixar films such as Toy Story and Monsters, Inc., Thomas had a "more fluid and emotionally atmospheric" score which suited the tone of Finding Nemo.
 Another approach for the film's music is instead of having metal sounds and colors to give a kind of watery feeling which was onomatopoetic, he approached for a low hum of ocean and underwater sound, which was enough to imply water as opposed to restating it over and over again.